OfficeDev/office-js-docs-pr/docs/design/design-icons.md

 |Purple 16|137, 89, 171|#8959AB|![Purple 16 color image](../../images/purple_16.gif)|16 and below|

 ## Icons in high contrast modes

 Office icons are designed to render well in high contrast modes.
 Foreground elements are well differentiated from backgrounds to maximize legibility and enable recoloring.
-In high contrast modes Office will recolor any pixel of your icon with a red, green or blue value less than 190 to full black.
+In high contrast modes, Office will recolor any pixel of your icon with a red, green, or blue value less than 190 to full black.
 All other pixels will be white.
 In other words, each RGB channel is assessed where 0-189 values are black and 190-255 values are white.
-Other high contrast themes recolor using the same 190 value threshold but with different rules.
-For example, the high contrast white theme will recolor all pixels greater than 190 opaque but all other pixels as transparent.
-Apply the following guidelines to maximize legibility in high contrast settings:
+Other high-contrast themes recolor using the same 190 value threshold but with different rules.
+For example, the high-contrast white theme will recolor all pixels greater than 190 opaque but all other pixels as transparent.
+Apply the following guidelines to maximize legibility in high-contrast settings:

-- Aim to differentiate foreground and background elements along the 190 value threshold
+- Aim to differentiate foreground and background elements along the 190 value threshold.
-- Follow Office icon visual styles
+- Follow Office icon visual styles.
-- Use colors from our icon palette
+- Use colors from our icon palette.
-- Avoid the use of gradients
+- Avoid the use of gradients.
-- Avoid large blocks of color with similar value
+- Avoid large blocks of color with similar values.

 ## Additional resources